 Team First Book Philadelphia

 Team First Book Philadelphia provides new books to children in need in the greater Philadelphia area, addressing one of the most important factors affecting literacy: access to books.
 In 2015, Team First Book Philadelphia distributed more than 75,000 books to children through schools, after-school programs, hospitals, and other organizations.
-One hundred percent of money donated to Team First Book Philadelphia goes directly for books.
-Your gift of $10 will provide approximately 4 new books to a child in need.
+Every $10 will provide approximately 4 new books to a child in need.
 Donations can be made online or by check to Team First Book Philadelphia, PO Box 166, Gladwyne, Pa 19035.
 For more information about how you can help, contact us at email@example.com.

 How We Work